Allergies on the rise in Africa

 Treatment

 Staying away from the triggers is the best way to avoid allergies.
-However, that is not always possible and for such situations, treatment options are available.
+However, that is not always possible and for such situations, treatment options thar are available include:.

 Medications